Depression Therapy

 Do you have a hard time getting out of bed in the morning?

 Almost 10% of Americans suffer from depression.
 However, this is not a condition that only affects adults.
 Depression rates are increasing among our teenagers.
-In 2018-2019, 15% of children between the age of 12 and 17 had a major depressive episode.
+In 2018-2019, 15% of children between the ages of 12 and 17 had a major depressive episode.
 The increasing rate of depression in teens is particularly alarming after the Covid-19 pandemic.

 Major depressive disorder symptoms may differ in severity from mild depression symptoms.
 Below are some common symptoms of depression: